 “But that was the domain of a giant.
 He lived there in a huge cave, and in the winter he would burn whole trees from the surrounding forest to stay warm, for he could pluck them out of the ground as easily as you or I would pull up a sunflower.

 “He ate buffalo, deer, and antelope, and the snow was no trouble at all to him with his long legs and heavy feet.
-The giant lived there happily, a king in all but name, until the dragon came.
+The giant lived there happily, in all but name a king, until the dragon came.

 “There was the usual sort of argument that happens whenever two strong adversaries want the same thing.
 Since they both refused to yield, they began to fight.